 The houses in a global astrology chart rule the mundane-matters and activities that are influenced by the planets.

 House 1: The people and their disposition, personal interests, health and general welfare: domestic matters and home-grown issues.

-House 2: A country’s finances, cash-flow, income stream, wealth, spending power, financial transactions, wages, banks and their financial practices and services, national treasury and non-speculative bonds and securities.
+House 2: A country’s finances, income stream, wealth, spending power, financial transactions, wages, currency, banks and their financial practices and services, national treasury and non-speculative bonds and securities.

 House 3: A country’s public transport and rail services: roads and transportation – cars, buses and trains: local airplane traffic: communications – postal service, telephones, cell phones, smart phones, computers, emails: newspapers and magazines: education and education policy: literary work and intellectual activity: writers, journalists, postal workers, telephone operators, bus, taxi and train drivers: rumors, suppositions and unverified information: neighboring countries and relations with them.

 House 4: A country’s land and territories: the opposition political party: the housing sector: homes, buildings and hotels: farms, farming and farmers: mines, mining and miners: crops on the ground: the weather, weather events, natural disasters and environmental issues.

-House 5: A country’s share market and stock exchange: speculation, gambling, gaming and games of chance: casinos: risks and hazards: games – the games industry and computer games: sport and sporting interests: sports venues: sporting events; the Olympic games: sporting celebrities and elite sports people: leisure, social fun and amusement – the leisure industry; entertainment and film industry: theaters: movie stars: sex and sexual activity: the birth-rate: IVF programs: children and teenagers: the adoption industry, child care centers, schools, colleges, universities: the youth market: ambassadors sent from foreign countries.
+House 5: A country’s share market and stock exchange: speculation, gambling, gaming and games of chance: casinos: risks and hazards: games – the gaming industry and computer games: sport and sporting interests: sports venues: sporting events; the Olympic games: sporting celebrities and elite sports people: the fitness industry: leisure, social fun and amusement – the leisure industry; entertainment and film industry: theaters: movie stars: sex: sexual activity: the pornography industry: the birth-rate: IVF programs: children and teenagers: the adoption industry, child care centers, schools, colleges, universities: the youth market: ambassadors sent from foreign countries.

 House 6: A country’s labor and work-force – the workers, public servants and servers: their working conditions: trade unions and strikes: government employees – police, army, navy and firemen: the stored harvest: groceries: food: eating habits and diets: restaurants, cafeterias and fast food take a-ways: sickness: medical services: doctors: drugs and drug stores/chemists: chemicals: household pets and small animals.